project-fifo/docs/snarl/configuration.rst

 `Snarl's <../snarl.html>`_ configuration file is located in ``/opt/local/fifo-snarl/etc/snarl.conf``.
 It is automatically generated on the first install and will not be overwritten on updates.
 Nonetheless the newst version of the file is always located in ``/opt/local/snarl/etc/snarl.conf.example``.

-The configuration file is documented inline but we'll go over some more interesting settings here.
+The configuration file is documented in-line but we'll go over some more interesting settings here.

 Active Anti Entropy (AAE)
 *************************

-AAE is riak's mechanism of background syncronisation of systems to ensure a higher data consistency.
-It was ported to FiFo to offer incrased stability in multi node setups.
-AAE increases the required resources conciderably and does not have much use with a single system so it is **disabled by default**.
+AAE is riak's mechanism of background synchronization of systems to ensure a higher data consistency.
+It was ported to FiFo to offer increased stability in multi node setups.
+AAE increases the required resources considerably and does not have much use with a single system so it is **disabled by default**.

 .. attention::

-    When having more then one system it strongly recommanded to enable AAE!
+    When having more then one system it strongly recommended to enable AAE!

 ::